-The GESA has a number of activities that are considered for stream buffer variances, including public water system reservoirs.
-Based on current regulations, reservoir construction would likely qualify for a variance.
-Attendant features such as pipelines and roadways, would likely be exempt from GESA regulations if stream crossings are constructed nearly perpendicular.
+The GESA has several exemptions including public water system reservoirs.
+Based on that exemption, reservoir construction would likely be exempt from GESA regulations.
+Attendant features such as pipelines and roadways, would also be exempt if stream crossings are nearly perpendicular.